February 2025 Putin–Trump phone call

-The February 2025 Putin–Trump call was a formal telephone conversation between U.S. president Donald Trump and Russian president Vladimir Putin that took place on February 12, 2025.
+A formal telephone conversation between U.S. president Donald Trump and Russian president Vladimir Putin took place on February 12, 2025.
 The conversation is said to have lasted an hour and a half, and was the first direct exchange of views between the leaders of the Russian Federation and the United States since the Russian invasion of Ukraine in February 2022.

 According to a detailed statement posted by Donald Trump on his Truth Social social media account, the conversation covered a wide range of topics, including the situation in Ukraine, in the Middle East, artificial intelligence, energy, and the strength of the U.S. dollar, among other issues.